7L7K/GesahniV2/docs/domains/auth.md

 The AUTH domain handles user authentication and authorization for the GesahniV2 application.
 It provides:

-- **Local user authentication** via username/password with bcrypt hashing and SQLite storage
+- **Local user authentication** via username/password with bcrypt hashing and PostgreSQL storage
 - **OAuth integration** with Google, Spotify, and Apple providers
 - **JWT token management** with access and refresh token patterns
 - **Session management** with opaque session IDs for security